citp/privacy-policy-historical/d/do/doo/doofinder.com.md

-Your privacy is important for Doofinder, therefore we recommend you to read our policy and contact us, if you have any doubts, at the e-mail address: [info@doofinder.com](mailto:info@doofinder.com).
+Your privacy is important for Doofinder, therefore we recommend you to read our policy and contact us, if you have any doubts, at the email address: [info@doofinder.com](mailto:info@doofinder.com).

 ## Doofinder collected data

 Data collection is carried out in two ways:

   * **Information that you facilitate us.** In order to use our services you must register to obtain a Doofinder account.
-During this process we will ask you for certain personal data as, for example, your name, e-mail address, telephone number or your credit card data.
+During this process we will ask you for certain personal data as, for example, your name, email address, telephone number or your credit card data.
 To obtain our Services you will have to give us your service or product data base.

   * **Data that we obtain through the use of our services.** We will be able to collect data about what kind of inquiries your users make and how they use our services.
 These pieces of information include: specific data about your user devices (as, for example, the equipment model, the specific version of the operating model, unique identifiers and network data).